-\paragraph{Organization.} We organize this paper as follows.
-In Section~\ref{sec:prelim}, we introduce the definitions of a trigraph and twin-width, and summarize some standard terminology and results from graph theory and probability theory.
+\textbf{Organization.} In Section~\ref{sec:prelim}, we introduce the definitions of a trigraph and twin-width, and summarize some standard terminology and results from graph theory and probability theory.
 Section~\ref{sec:upper} is devoted to the proof of the upper bound in Theorem~\ref{thm:main}\ref{item:main1}.
-In Section~\ref{sec:lower}, we prove lower bounds in Theorem~\ref{thm:main} and prove Theorem~\ref{thm:main3}.
+In Section~\ref{sec:lower}, we prove the lower bounds in Theorem~\ref{thm:main} and prove Theorem~\ref{thm:main3}.
 The proofs of some technical inequalities are relegated to the appendix.